lkilcher/pyTurbSim/doc/source/about.rst

 About
 -----

-TurbSim is a statistical rather than a physical or dynamic tool.
+TurbGen is a statistical rather than a physical or dynamic tool.
 That is, rather than solving fluid-flow equations (e.g. large eddy simulations) it produces time-series that match specific statistics of real flows.
-PyTurbSim is capable of matching the following statistics of any velocity dataset:
+TurbGen is capable of matching the following statistics of any velocity dataset:

 1) the mean velocity profile,